jayeshdesai4520/DBpedia-GSoC-2021/about.md

 **Here are some Information questions you can ask!**
 <br />
 ```
-User - how to contribute to dbpedia
+User - how to contribute to DBpedia
 Bot - There are multiple ways to contribute to DBpedia You can: 1 - Look at open issues if you want to contribute to the codebase 2 - Improve Documentation 3 - Join the discussion on upcoming features, releases, and issues
 ```
 ```